benkroehs/NIR/docs/source/support.md

 # Supported simulators and hardware

-**NIR is currently supported by 7 simulators and 4 hardware platforms**, allowing users to seamlessly move between any of these platforms.
+**NIR is currently supported by 8 simulators and 4 hardware platforms**, allowing users to seamlessly move between any of these platforms.
-The 7 simulators include Lava-DL, Nengo, Norse, Rockpool, Sinabs, snnTorch, and Spyx.
+The 8 simulators include jaxsnn, Lava-DL, Nengo, Norse, Rockpool, Sinabs, snnTorch, and Spyx.
 The 4 hardware platforms include Intel Loihi (via Lava-DL), Xylo, Speck, and SpiNNaker2.

 The table below shows the integration progress for the respective frameworks.